Antypodish/ECS-Octree/README.md

 Work in progress.
 TODO:
-Bounds vectors to check
+Bounds vectors-floats to check.
-Comply with Burst
+Comply with Burst.
-Replace collision check List, with BufferArray
+Replace collision check List, with BufferArray.
-Convert GameObjects into ECS mesh renderings
+Convert GameObjects into ECS mesh renderings.
 Implement multithreading into systems, for multiple parallel octrees checks.
 Convert some integers to bytes, and uInt, where applicable.